bkiers/PCREParser/README.markdown

+An ANTLR grammar that generates a parser able to parse PCRE-like regular expressions and produce an abstract syntax tree (AST) of such expressions.

 To run the `Main` class, first generate a lexer and parser from the ANTLR grammar file located in `src/grammar`.
 This can be done by executing the ant target: